ArtemShramko/TankChart/README.md

 Mobile tank chart for horizontal cylindrical fuel tanks supporting all common standard sizes in use across the US.

-Tested on iOS (iPad 2018, iPad mini 2, iPhone SE, iPhone 8, iPhone X), but should work on Android.
+Tested on iOS (iPad 2018, iPad mini 2, iPhone SE, iPhone 8, iPhone X).
+Never tested, but should work on Android.

-If you want to use the metric system - adjust helpers.js. (tankData.js that holds the list of tank sizes must also be adjusted)
+If you want to use the metric system - adjust helpers.js. (tankData.js that holds the list of tank sizes must also be adjusted).

+Helper funcitons are written with extendability in mind. tankData.js can easily be substituted with a better data source, or user input.

 To do: